The Internet has not been kind to journalism.

 Sigma Prime, Sigma West, Lightbank, Countour Ventures, and David Lerner participated in this second round of funding.
 Contently raised a $2 million Series A two years ago.

 We created Contently because we saw the world of publishing changing around us.
-In the midst of the disruption of traditional journalism, digital advertising and social media, the world economy was in a slump, causing throngs of talent... read more »
+In... read more »

 Powered by VBProfiles